worthingtonse/client-prompts/qmail_services/QMAIL_TELL_COMMAND.md

 3 | Mass | Not implemented yet.

 ### Server List Format
+Each server that the messages are stiped on is described here.
 Name | bytes | Description
 ---|---|---
 Server Index| 1| This is the order in which this server array must be lined up to be put together.
 Starts at zero.
-Stripe Type | 1 | Parity or Stripe, Horizontal, Vertical or Diagnal.
+Stripe Type |  1 | Stripe 0, Parity 1, Mirror 2, Horizontal, Vertical or Diagnal.
 IP | 16 | Uses IP four but could use IPv6.
 IP 4 are the last four bytes of the 16 Port |2| The port that the Qmail server uses
 Reserved | 12 | Reserved